Accompaniment & Spiritual Conversation

 Through my own life history, my therapy, training, and reading, I see spirituality as a profoundly important aspect of being human.
 Spiritual concerns can be expressed as questions about and hunger for life's meanings and purposes, whether or not we hold formal religious beliefs.
 Such questions often come to the fore at times of crisis, stress, change, or loss.

 Accompaniment is for people who want to give themselves regular space and time to reflect on their inner life and to look at what nourishes and sustains them to live more fully and meaningfully.
 Accompaniment as I practise it seeks - through person-centred principles - to deepen and extend a person's spiritual life and exploration.
 It can be an invaluable resource both for those beginning - or rediscovering - their 'spiritual journey', as well as those who have long walked a spiritual path.
+Accompaniment meetings generally take place on a monthly or six-weekly basis.

 At a time of increasing secularisation, it can he hard to know where and how to explore spiritual questions and the search for meaning.
 Within Christianity, the Ignatian and Franciscan traditions are accessible in contemporary ways.
 Ignatian spiritual practices are particularly embracing of emotional life as a way of walking a spiritual path rather than something to be avoided or diminished.
 Christian meditative practices can also be explored with the World Community for Christian Meditation.
 These rich traditions have all contributed to my own spiritual life and influence my accompaniment work.
 Others working in spiritual accompaniment are trained to work specifically within one approach, and I am happy to signpost you to them.